Understanding the Difference Between Subtitles and Closed Captions

 Transcripts/subtitles may assist search engines in indexing your content and help users find your content easily.

-Advantages of Closed Captions
+What are the Advantages of Closed Captions?

 1) Accessibility for Deaf or Hard-of-Hearing Audiences